XiaoshuangLiu/MMM-learning/Basic math.md

 > `Posterior ∝ Likelihood × Prior`
 > because the denominator is usually intractable.

-### Intuition example (cold, cough, flu):
+### Intuition example:
 Let’s say you observe someone coughing.
-You want to infer whether they have a cold, the flu, or COVID.
+You want to infer whether they have a cold.
-Prior:
- P(Cold)=0.1 → You believe there's a 10% chance someone has a cold.
-Likelihood:
- P(Cough｜Cold)=0.8 → 80% of people with a cold tend to cough.
-Marginal probability of cough (normalizing constant/evidence/marginal likelihood):
- P(Cough)=0.2 → In the general population, 20% of people have a cough.
-🧠 Question: What is the probability that someone has a cold given that they are coughing?

 - **Prior**: P(Cold)=0.1 → You believe there's a 10% chance someone has a cold.
 - **Likelihood**: P(Cough｜Cold)=0.8 → 80% of people with a cold tend to cough.
 - **Marginal probability of cough (normalizing constant/evidence/marginal likelihood)**:P(Cough)=0.2 → In the general population, 20% of people have a cough.
+- 🧠 Question: What is the probability that someone has a cold given that they are coughing?
 - **Posterior**: Combine the above to infer the most likely condition

 ### Common Distributions and Use Cases